 ***Friday December 8 afternoon update: The Rocky River was slushy this morning and some ice has remained throughout the day.
 Expect morning conditions, in particular, to be similar on the river following nights significantly below freezing.***

-In fall highlight species targeted by anglers in Cleveland Metroparks include steelhead, walleye, and stocked rainbow trout and landlocked coho salmon (the latter stocked in Wallace Lake).
+In winter highlight species targeted by anglers in Cleveland Metroparks include steelhead, walleye, and stocked rainbow trout and landlocked coho salmon (the latter stocked in Wallace Lake).
 Good numbers of steelhead were reported caught throughout area streams this week.
 The Rocky River and other area streams got a small bump in flow yesterday but are moderately low in level and clear at this time, and based on the forecast that trend is looking to continue into the weekend.
 The steelhead and walleye night bite along the Cleveland shoreline has remained good this week.
 To monitor the most recent river water level and temperature you can check the following link: <Rocky River flow gage data> <Chagrin River flow gage data> <Rocky River NEORSD station with turbidity>

 The Rocky River and other area streams are moderately low in level and clear at the moment and will likely continue to clear further into the weekend based on the forecast.
 Steelhead are well distributed throughout the entire mainstem of the Rocky River as well as both branches, and are up into North Chagrin Reservation on the Chagrin River.
 Steelhead are also present in good numbers in the Cuyahoga River up to the Brecksville/Route 82 dam, as well as throughout smaller area streams like Euclid Creek.
 The big trout are averaging 5-7 lbs this year, with very modest numbers of fish reported of Fish Ohio size (28"+).
 In the clearing water steelhead have been biting on smaller spawn sacks (dime size or smaller), single salmon eggs or beads that mimic them, small marabou jigs tipped with a few maggots or a waxworm drifted under a float, live minnows, flies (egg patterns and baitfish streamers), and lures such as Little Cleo spoons and Vibrax spinners as the water clears further.
 The fall run is in high gear at this time and prospects will remain good into winter.